bbjubjub2494/age-threshold/spec/index.md

-The third stanza must be a share stanza: its tag is `share`, it has no arguments, and its body is the encrypted share.
+The third stanza must be a share stanza: its tag is `share`, its argument is the encrypted share and it is followed by an empty body.
 Following, one or more recipient stanzas must be present.
 They wrap the share file key.
 The pattern repeats for each threshold recipient.